 What’s the coolest thing about your house and community?

-Muwekma is special in many ways: we have the only freshmen on the row; we have the only RFs (and children) on the row; we have a Native American focus; we’re a dry house.
+Muwekma is special in many ways: we have the only freshmen on the row; we have the only RFs (and children) on the row; we have a Native American focus.
 However, we think the coolest thing about our community is that, despite our residents’ diverse backgrounds and life experiences, our small house allows us to create an incredibly tight-knit, open and supportive environment.
 In fact, those backgrounds and life experiences enhance the sense of family that permeates the house.

 What qualities make a successful Muwekma staff team member?

 In addition to the requirements for a staff member at any residence (e.g., being present, having good social and communication skills and being adaptable), Muwekma’s relationship with Stanford’s Native American community and the greater Native American community, its role as a transition for some students from reservation to university life and its purpose in fostering greater understanding among Native and non-Native residents, students and communities require that staff be sensitive to the house theme and interested in learning from others’ experiences.